 There are many different types of access control system, so it is important to consider your individual needs and the level of security you need to enforce.

 Like most things, each system has some pro’s and con’s that may influence your decision.

-For most businesses a simple key card access control access system will suffice.
+For most businesses, a simple key card access control access system will suffice.
 But just like a set of keys, the keycard can be lost or mislaid.
 There is also the temptation for staff to share cards with colleagues, which can mean reports on who is in the building can be misleading.

 Biometric systems are more secure as they rely on unique identifying features such as retina or fingerprint recognition.

-Electronic access control is the most efficient way of security your building and assets whilst remaining convenient.
-If you are considering installing an access control system in your business premises or would like to discuss how Tecserv UK can help to maintain your current system, why not call us for a free, no obligation discussion.
+Electronic access control is the most efficient way of securing your building and assets whilst remaining convenient.
+If you are considering installing an access control system in your business premises, or would like to discuss how Tecserv UK can help to maintain your current system, why not call us for a free, no obligation discussion.
 We will help you review your risks and suggest the most cost-effective solution.

 Mick has over 30 years experience working within the Fire and Security industry.
 Starting as an installation engineer and quickly progressing into both operational and sales management roles.